brijotp/GitHubUserSearch/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.6.

+# Live Demo

+The GithubUserSearch application allows users to search for GitHub profiles by username.
+The application will display user information such as name, bio, location and number of public repositories.

+See the Live Demo: https://vercel.com/brijo-t-princes-projects/git-hub-user-search.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.